jackrabbithanna/solar-system-builder/docs/GTK_PLAYBACK.md

 ## Why Playback Uses A Worker

-Stable playback uses `physics.advance()`, which may run many 1-day internal substeps for a single user-visible interval.
+Stable playback uses `physics.advance_with_samples()`, which may run many 1-day internal substeps for a single user-visible interval.
 At `Days / step = 30`, this can take longer than a 33 ms GTK timer tick.
 Running it synchronously in `_tick()` starves GTK redraw and input handling.

 ## Threading Model

 - `window.py` owns a single `ThreadPoolExecutor`.
 - The worker receives a copied `SimulationState`.
-- The worker runs physics only.
+- The worker runs physics only and returns the final `SimulationState` plus copied position samples.
 - The worker must not mutate `Body` objects.
 - The worker must not call GTK APIs.
 - Completion is handed back to the main thread with `GLib.idle_add(...)`.